-(422) The definitive anti-dumping duty of 16.5 % and applicable to imports from 'all other companies' in the People's Republic of China is proposed to be extended to imports from the Macao SAR, whether declared as originating in the Macao SAR or not.
+- 4. The definitive anti-dumping duty of 16,5 % and applicable to imports from 'all other companies' in the People's Republic of China is hereby extended to imports of the products described in paragraph 1 consigned from the Macao SAR, whether declared as originating in the Macao SAR or not.
+The TARIC codes for imports consigned from the Macao SAR are listed in the Annex to this Regulation. - 5.
+Unless otherwise specified, the provisions in force concerning customs duties shall apply.